 Includes: Cell Biology, Genetics, Ethics, Business, Professional School Preparation

-In this four-year honours program, you will study molecular and cell biology, genetics, chemistry and biochemistry as well as economics, ethics, management, accounting and finance.
-Fourth-year students complete an intensive thesis course which provides first-hand experience in independent research and laboratory techniques.
+In this four-year honours program, you will study molecular and cell biology, genetics, chemistry, and biochemistry as well as economics, ethics, management, accounting, and finance.
+Fourth-year students complete an intensive thesis course that provides first-hand experience in independent research and laboratory techniques.

 Typical First-Year Courses

 Experiential Education (EE) gives students the opportunity to apply theories learned in the classroom to concrete experiences.
 These experiences can occur within a course, community, or work/professional setting.
 The goal of EE is to deepen the learning objectives of a course or program, allowing students to better retain their knowledge of new concepts and be better prepared for life after graduation.

 |Co-op||Dosage and Product Demonstration Launch Chemist (Apotex)||Perform analysis of lab samples including raw material, inprocess, finished products and stability samples using analytical procedures and techniques.
 Calibrate lab equipment and document all observations.|

 |Co-op||Global Pharmacovigilance Coordinator (Apotex)||Gather, evaluate, organize and analyze information.
 Undertake Global safety database validation tests and assist with reconciliation activities.|

 |Co-op||Cleaning Validation Coordinator (Apotex)||Perform validation sampling of manufacturing equipment of product drug active, detergent and microbial residues.
 Communicate analytic testing to the lab for swab sampling, troubleshoot assistance, review assessments, extract and organize data from the lab, production, and packaging documents|

 How to Apply

 - Complete an Online Application Form.